Employee Retention Credit (ERC) Forensic Review

 The IRS publishes a list of the 12 most common scams they anticipate taxpayers might encounter throughout the year.
 The Dirty Dozen list is intended to help taxpayers avoid fraud, but it also indicates which tax positions could be flagged for further attention.

-The IRS added the ERC to the Dirty Dozen list for 2023 as they have become aware of ERC schemes from third-party promoters.
+The IRS added the ERC to the Dirty Dozen list for 2023 as improper ERC schemes from third-party promoters proliferated.
 The IRS believes many of these promoters are misleading businesses into believing they are eligible for a credit when, in many cases, the taxpayers are not.

 Have more questions?
 Check out our FAQs